dylang/changelog/readme.md

 Future
 ======

- * Warn when there are more than 100 commits available.
  * Support paging Github's API to aquire more than 100 commits.
- * Additional output options: --rss --atom --html
- * Option to show code diff.
  * Ability to set the start and end version.
- * Use Git tags to detect versions
+ * Use Git tags to detect versions (waiting for Github to fix [Issue #17](https://github.com/github/developer.github.com/issues/17)).
- * Add header and/or footer to the markdown output
+ * Add header and/or footer to the output with module name, contributors, etc.
- * If the package.json does not have a propper repo link then show the author's name and email and suggest contacting the author.
+ * If the package.json does not have a repository url then display the author's name and email and suggest contacting the author.

 Want to help?
 =============

- * Work with more package managers such as `brew` and `gem`?
-These are beyond my expertise but I would be happy to merge in pull requests.
+I love merging in pull requests.

+ * Support for `brew` and `gem`?
  * Integrate into `npm update`?
- * Integrate into `git pull`?
+ * Create a `git pull` shortcut?

 About
 =====